View Livermore case rates per 100,000 population

 Council Members Bob Carling and Trish Munro co-author a letter to the Livermore community about support services for Livermore's unsheltered neighbors (Spanish) during this COVID-19 pandemic.

 Council Member Munro has penned a few letters to Livermore.
-A letter of encouragement offering resources for coping with COVID-19 (Spanish), and a letter of gratitude for the work being done by Livermore City staff (Spanish).
+A letter of encouragement offering resources for coping with COVID-19 (Spanish), a letter of gratitude for the work being done by Livermore City staff (Spanish), and a letter encouraging the use of face coverings (Spanish).

 Council Member Bob Coomber recommends getting outdoors safely and responsibly (Spanish) in his letter to the Livermore community.

-Watch Mayor John Marchand on Tri-Valley Community Television's most recent Mayor's Report.
+Watch Mayor John Marchand on Tri-Valley Community Television's Mayor's Report.

 The City of Livermore is committed to maintaining essential City services while working to minimize the spread of COVID-19.
 Only essential City facilities remain open due to the "shelter at home" order.
 During this time, walk-in services are not being offered.
 If you have essential business to conduct with the City, please do so as follows: